Hunger Crisis In the DRC

 Airlifts from France of Plumpy’Sup, a nutrient-rich, ready-to-use supplementary food, allow WFP to treat 9,000 malnourished children.

 WFP launches its assistance program following the eruption of brutal conflict and ethnic violence.
 Rations include cereal, beans, vegetable oil and salt.Photo: WFP/Jacques David

 WFP operates UNHAS, running daily flights and carrying humanitarian workers, cargo, mobile laboratories and protection equipment.
-One helicopter is equipped with a decontamination chamber and two isolation cells to safely fly Ebola patients.
+UNHAS also enables access to Ebola-affected areas.

-Cash is an effective and cost-efficient form of food assistance that allows families to buy what they want in local stores.
-With cash transfers, people can buy a variety of food items, improving their nutritional intake and bolstering local economies.
+Cash is an effective and cost-efficient form of food assistance that allows families to buy what they want in stores.
+With cash transfers, people can buy a variety of food items and improve their nutrition.

-Purchase for Progress (P4P) focuses on teaching small-scale farmers how to run and grow their businesses , from planting and harvesting to storing and selling .
-Women receive special support so they can sell products like baked goods, livestock or charcoal.
+WFP teaches small-scale farmers how to run and grow their businesses , from planting and harvesting to storing and selling .
+Women receive special support so they can sell products like livestock or charcoal.